Error estimates and adaptivity for a least-squares method applied to the Monge-Amp\`ere equation: Error indicators for the Monge-Amp ere equation

 In \Cref{sec:biharmonic,sec:hessian,ssec:nonlinear} we have derived the error estimates for the two subproblems \eqref{eq:firstmin}-\eqref{eq:biharmonic} separately.
 Now, let $u$ be the solution to the least-squares problem \eqref{eq:leastsq}, and assume that we know $\mathbf{P}\in H^2(\Omega;\mathbb{R}^{2\times 2})$.
 Then one shows that

 Conversely, let assume that $u\in H^4(\Omega)$ is known, then

 These combined estimates identify the Hessian recovery step as the bottleneck of the iterative algorithm \eqref{eq:splitting}.
 In particular, even when \(\alpha=1\) (as observed for polynomial-preserving recovery (PPR) post‐processing in our numerical experiments), this term remains only first‐order in \(h\) and thus limits the overall convergence of \(\|\omega-\omega_h\|_{L^2(\Omega)}\).
 Indeed, compared to the estimates for the biharmonic problem alone, we expect the iterative algorithm to yield first-order convergence for the error in the $H^2$ norm.
 This is confirmed by the numerical results presented in \Cref{ssec:nonadapt}.
+The regularity assumption on the solution $u$ is standard in the error analysis of second-order fully nonlinear problems as well as of linear fourth-order problems \cite{brenner,brenner2,neilan}.

 Regarding the \textit{a posteriori} bounds, \Cref{lemma:aposteriori} provides element‐wise estimators \(\eta_K,\hat\eta_K\) that control all components of the splitting error except the data perturbation (\textit{e.g.} $\mathbf{P}-\mathbf{P}^{n+1}_h$).
 However, in the \(H^1\)-seminorm the contribution of boundary and right-hand‐side data errors decays at the same rate, or faster, than the estimator itself.
 Consequently, \(\hat\eta_K\) remains a reliable, first‐order indicator of the total error in the $H^1$ norm.
 We therefore define the global refinement indicator